Sony RX10 IV vs RX1R II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Cyber-shot DSC-RX10 IV and Sony Cyber-shot DSC-RX1R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the RX10 IV and the RX1R II are recent models that are part of the current product line-up.
 The RX1R II replaced the earlier Sony RX1R, while the RX10 IV followed on from the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the RX10 IV and RX1R II can be found, respectively, in the Sony RX10 IV Manual (free pdf) or the online Sony RX1R II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Sony RX10 IV and the Sony RX1R II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.